-The city’s museums have been revamped, creatives have been flocking to the University of Tasmania, and the wine scene is garnering international respect.
+The city’s museums have been revamped, creatives are flocking to the University of Tasmania and the wine scene is garnering international respect.
 There’s something for everyone — from foodies to outdoorsy types to art lovers.

-The views from the deck of the restaurant stretch out over the grape vines, and make a perfect accompaniment to a glass of their pinot noir.
+The views from the deck of the restaurant extend over the grape vines and are a perfect accompaniment to a glass of pinot noir.
 For a bit of a splurge, stay for a lunch of fresh, local Tasmanian produce.

 If your party includes beer lovers, head over to the James Boag Brewery.
-The brewery runs tours of the brewhouse, including insight into the brewing process and the history of the company over the past century.
+The brewery runs tours of the brewhouse, providing an insight into the brewing process and the history of the company over the past century.
 You can end your tour with a guided beer tasting.

-You cannot visit Launceston without visiting Cataract Gorge, just outside town.
-Few cities boast such a spectacular view just minutes from the city centre.
+You cannot visit Launceston without seeing Cataract Gorge, just outside town.
+Few cities boast such a spectacular view just minutes from the CBD.

-Explore Launceston and some of Tasmania’s most beautiful landmarks on a 10-day Tasmanian Experience with Seniors Coach Tours from $3565pp twin share.
-Book by December 23, 2016 and bonus companion flights are included.
-Visit RACQ Travel or contact one of our friendly travel consultants on 1300 096 166.
+Discover the beauty of Tasmania on a 10-day Grand Tasman tour from $3170pp twin share.
+For more information visit RACQ Travel or contact one of our friendly travel consultants on 1300 096 166.

 Image credits include: Josef Chromy Winery.